hungaikev/tech-blog/_posts/2017-01-08-introduce-markdown-poi.md

 ---
-title: How to transform Markdown to a Word document with Apache POI
+title: "How to transform Markdown to a Word document with Apache POI"
-description: Using Pegdown and JSoup to generate Apache POI’s XWPF format
+description: "Using Pegdown and JSoup to generate Apache POI’s XWPF format"
 author: Stefan Herz
 tags: document, data transformation, Microsoft Word, Apache POI, JSoup, Pegdown
 layout: article